marie-lourdes/leperlier-marie-lourdes-API-Poseidon-P7/README.md

 ### Running App
 Post installation of Java, Maven and Spring Tools 4, and BDD you will have to run app with your CLI or with dashboard of Spring Tools.
- Then move the JAR  generated at root of project , Spring will  run with properties in folder /config for ENV "prod" and finally  run in you CLI: java -jar springboot-0.0.1 for app PROD
+ Then move the JAR  generated at root of project , Spring will  run with properties in folder /config for ENV "prod" and finally  run in you CLI: mvn spring-boot:run . for app PROD

 Finally, you will be ready to  use webapp and request